SmandeP/beb/doc/README.md

-Nodex Core
+Chronos Core
 =====================

 Setup
 ---------------------
-[Nodex Core](http://nodex.org/wallet) is the original Nodex client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Nodex transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Chronos Core](http://chronos.org/wallet) is the original Chronos client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Chronos transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Nodex on your native platform.
+The following are some helpful notes on how to run Chronos on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/nodex-qt (GUI, 32-bit) or bin/32/nodexd (headless, 32-bit)
+- bin/32/chronos-qt (GUI, 32-bit) or bin/32/chronosd (headless, 32-bit)
-- bin/64/nodex-qt (GUI, 64-bit) or bin/64/nodexd (headless, 64-bit)
+- bin/64/chronos-qt (GUI, 64-bit) or bin/64/chronosd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run nodex-qt.exe.
+Unpack the files into a directory, and then run chronos-qt.exe.

 ### OSX

-Drag Nodex-Qt to your applications folder, and then run Nodex-Qt.
+Drag Chronos-Qt to your applications folder, and then run Chronos-Qt.

 ### Need Help?

-* See the documentation at the [Nodex Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Chronos Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Nodex Forum](http://forum.nodex.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Chronos Forum](http://forum.chronos.org/).
-* Join one of our Slack groups [Nodex Slack Groups](https://nodex.org/slack-logins/).
+* Join one of our Slack groups [Chronos Slack Groups](https://chronos.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build Nodex on your native platform.
+The following are developer notes on how to build Chronos on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)